avi892nash/purescript-mcp-tools/memory-bank/activeContext.md

 # Active Context: PureScript MCP Server - Automated Test Script Added

 ## 1. Current Work Focus
-An `INSTALL.md` file has been created to provide setup and usage instructions for the project.
+All recent changes, including `INSTALL.md` and `CLINE_MCP_INSTALL.md`, have been committed and pushed to the remote Git repository.
+A specific installation guide for Cline (`CLINE_MCP_INSTALL.md`) has been created.

 ## 2. Recent Changes
+- **Created `CLINE_MCP_INSTALL.md`:**
+    - Added a guide specifically for Cline on how to ensure the MCP server is running and how to use its tools.
+- **Git Operations:**
+    - Set remote URL to `ssh://git@ssh.bitbucket.juspay.net/~avinash.verma_juspay.in/purescript-tools-mcp.git`.
+    - All changes committed to the local `main` branch.
+    - Pushed local `main` branch to `origin/main` and set as upstream.
+    - Previous commits included adding `INSTALL.md`, `CLINE_MCP_INSTALL.md`, updating `mcp-config.json`, and Memory Bank.

+Previously:
 - **Created `INSTALL.md`:**
     - Added sections for Prerequisites, Installation Steps, Running the MCP Server, and Running Tests.

-Previously:
 - **Updated `mcp-config.json`:**
     - Added a performance note to the `generate_dependency_graph` tool's description.
     - Verified no other spelling mistakes were present.